Jump to Recipe

 Yes, I love to poach fish fillets for easy dinners.
 The best poaching fish will have firm flesh so they won’t break apart.
 Some good choices besides salmon are tuna, halibut, mahi mahi and swordfish.

-8. What are some side dishes to serve with poached salmon?
+Best side dishes to serve with poached salmon

 This poached salmon recipe has a really fresh flavor, so two of my favorite sides to serve with it are Oven-Roasted Bok Choy and Hasselback Potatoes.
 You can bake them in the oven while the salmon is poaching on the stove top.